dsccommunity/AzureDevOpsDsc/CONTRIBUTING.md

 >**Important**: It is not recommended to store any Personal Access Token (PAT)
 >in plain text within a text file or script.
-Ensure no PAT token is added to source control commmits as part of changes made.
+Ensure no PAT token is added to source control commits as part of changes made.
 These PATs would likely be available within the public, commit history and could/would pose a security risk to your Azure DevOps instance.